astakhiv/odin-recipes/README.md

 This is a basic html project via some recepies

-This project made me learn and aquire these skills:
+This project made me learn and acquire these skills:
+1. Writing html boilerplate
+2. use html text, list, link and images tags
+3. writing clear commit messages
+4. making understandable project directory